History of Warsaw: World War II

 The first bombs fell on Warsaw already on 1 September 1939, the first day of the Nazi German invasion of Poland.
-Unfortunately, the most important representatives of civil and military administration (along with the Army's Commander-in-Chief, Marshall Edward Rydz-Śmigły) escaped to the Kingdom of Romania, taking with themselves much of the equipment and ammunition intended for the defense of the city.
+The most important representatives of civil and military administration (along with the Army's Commander-in-Chief, Marshall Edward Rydz-Śmigły) escaped to the Kingdom of Romania, taking with themselves much of the equipment and ammunition intended for the defense of the city.
 To stop the chaos, Mayor Stefan Starzyński seized full civil power, although he had no entitlement to do this.
 To prevent public disorder, he appointed the Citizen Guard.
 All time he supported the people's spirit in radio speeches.
 On 9 September, the German Army tank divisions attacked Warsaw from south-west, but the defenders (with a lot of civil volunteers) managed to stop them in the Ochota district.
 The situation was hopeless.
 The Wehrmacht advanced so many divisions that sooner or later they would conquer the city, all the more so because on 17 September the Soviets invaded east Poland.
 Three days later the German encirclement around Warsaw closed.
 On 17 September, the Royal Castle burnt down, then, on 23, the power plant.
-On 27 September Warsaw surrendered and on 1 October the Germans entered the city.
+On 27 September Warsaw surrendered, on September 29 the Polish Army began retreating, and on September 30 the Germans began entering the city.
+On October 5th, Hitler participated in a parade along Ujazdów Avenue.
 In September 1939, around 31,000 people died, (including 25,000 civilians) and 46,000 were injured (including 20,000 civilians).
 10% of the buildings were destroyed.
-On 27 October, the Germans arrested President Starzyński and deported him to the Dachau concentration camp, where he died in 1943 or 1944 (exact date still unknown).
+On 27 October, the Germans arrested President Starzyński and deported him to the Dachau concentration camp, and was shot in December of 1939, somewhere in Warsaw or near the surroundings of Warsaw.
+Friedrich von Cochenhausen was appointed as the commandant of the city.